bottomshorter/OriginTrail-Node-Watch/README.md

 ## To Update
-Before you update your node remember to copy and paste your APIKEY so you can repeat step 7 through step 8a or 8b depending on which one you did.
+Before you update your node, remember to copy and paste your APIKEY into NotePad so you can repeat step 7 through step 8a or 8b depending on which one you did.

+**If you preloaded nodes into the bot you should also copy and paste your array of nodes into NotePad too**

 In order to update the node execute:

 	git pull